 [Published] In Your Dreams

 Since I've been on Instagram for a quite some time, I'd found myself nothing but bored with the app.
-I have to admit that it has been such a great people connector and also a tool for discovering artistic, creative and inspiring people all over the world; however, I wasn't neither as inspired nor as connecting with people.
+I have to admit that it has been such a great tool for discovering and connecting with artistic, creative and inspiring people all over the world; however, I was at a place where I am neither as inspired nor connecting as much.
 All I was getting was sponsored advertisements supposed to be suited to my liking, accurately figured out by "carefully-curated" Instagram Algorithm.
-I was often feeling discouraged by lesser amount of "likes," than before the app was bought by Facebook; I also kept on comparing and analyzing with other people's engagements who have been suggested by Instagram like my account.
+I also often find myself feeling discouraged by lesser amount of "likes," than before the app was bought by Facebook; I also kept on comparing and analyzing with other people's engagements who have been suggested by Instagram like my account.
 At one point, it seemed to have more negative than positive impact on my life.
 I had some time off of it, which was helpful temporarily, but that negativity was still there.

 One day, I circled back on thinking why I started using the app and what I loved about it the most- It was never about the numbers.
 Although I've met a few people who judge you purely based on how many followers you have, I really didn't care about the amount of followers or likes.
 Of course, it would be a lie if getting more likes and comments didn't make me feel somewhat validated; though, what I liked about it was the fact that it can be used for a pure joy of personal expression, at least for me.
 I always treated it as my visual resume- and at one point, it felt like a job which probably is the main reason why the fun part has taken away.